ViniciusAnjos96/FTIR-DataAnalysis/README.md

 focusing on the use of spectroscopic and computational tools for the characterization of biological samples.

-PhD Student - Vinicius Pereira dos Anjos
+PhD Student - Vinicius Pereira dos Anjos,
-\n PhD Advisor - Prof. Dr. Denise Maria Zezell
+PhD Advisor - Prof. Dr. Denise Maria Zezell

 Learn more about the lab: https://biophotonics.my.canva.site/
 """